 tail -50 stuck.log

-Match against the “Common causes” above to identify the phase.
+Match the tail against “Common causes” above (or the table) to identify the phase.

-Step 2: Stuck in static generation — add timeouts to external calls
+Step 2: Stuck in static generation — add timeouts to every external call

-If the log stalled at Generating static pages (X/Y), grep every untimed external call in getStaticProps / getStaticPaths / fetch(:
+If the log stalled at Generating static pages (X/Y), find every untimed external call in getStaticProps / getStaticPaths / fetch(:

 const data = await fetch(`https://api.example.com/posts/${id}`).then(r => r.json());